 If you are unable to attend any of the available Orientations, unfortunately you must wait until Schedule Adjustment, which is the first three days of classes, to be able to register for any available classes.

-Yes - Attendance is mandatory regardless of the campus attending unless you are an ACCEL, Transient, or Non-Degree Seeking/Post-Baccalaureate Student.
-ACCEL students will have a separate Orientation and they will be notified of that date via their high school counselor.
+Yes - Attendance is mandatory regardless of the campus attending unless you are an Dual Enrollment, Transient, or Non-Degree Seeking/Post-Baccalaureate Student.
+MOWR students will have a separate Orientation and they will be notified of that date via their high school counselor.

 At the end of the orientation program with AN advisor, not your specific one.
 Based on your major or campus location, you will be assigned an Advisor after classes begin by the Registrar’s office prior to the next semester’s Early Registration period.